 - Documents demonstrating strong financial, social, and family ties to your home country that will compel you to return to your country after your program of study in the U.S. ends

-- Bring your latest school results, transcripts and degrees/diplomas WAEC scores, NECO scores, etc. Standardized test scores (SAT, TOEFL, etc.) and diplomas
+- Latest school results, transcripts and degrees/diplomas.
+In addition, provide standardized test scores (SAT, TOEFL, etc.)

 - If you are financially sponsored by another person, bring proof of your relationship to the sponsor (such as your birth certificate), the sponsor’s most recent original tax forms and the sponsor’s original bank statements and/or fixed deposit certificates